-ASC, which is retained by ASM as a sub advisor to its clients at no fee, provides a consistent investment strategy across all like accounts in an effort to achieve long term performance for its clients.
-Investment decisions for all clients of ASM are made by ASC's Investment Committee and Fixed Income Committee on the basis of an analysis of publicly available information some of which is filed by issuers with regulatory authorities, research materials disseminated by brokers, including brokers which effect transactions for clients of ASM and other publicly available material disseminated in various financial media.
-ASM may also receive information from specialized investment and economic publications and electronic information retrieval systems, such as Bloomberg, Reuters and FactSet.
+ASC provides a consistent investment strategy across all like accounts in an effort to achieve long-term performance for its clients.
+Investment decisions for all clients are made by ASC's Investment Committee and Fixed Income Committee of the Company on the basis of an analysis of publicly available information some of which is filed by issuers with regulatory authorities, research materials disseminated by brokers, including brokers which effect transactions for clients of ASC and other publicly available material disseminated in various financial media.
+ASC may also receive information from specialized investment and economic publications and electronic information retrieval systems, such as Bloomberg, Reuters and FactSet.

 Investment services are considered in the context of the client's investment objectives, investment policies, restrictions, resources, and investment positions of the account under management.
-Decisions with respect to long term or short term investment strategies may include an analysis of the client's tax status, and investment needs and general market conditions.
+Decisions with respect to long-term or short-term investment strategies may include an analysis of the client's tax status, and investment needs and general market conditions.
 Once suitable strategies are identified, ASC will implement the appropriate asset allocation of equities, fixed income and/or balanced portfolio.
-The investments generally include common and preferred equities, U.S. Government and government agency debt securities, corporate debt securities and money market instruments, including U.S. Treasury Bills, mutual funds, exchange-traded funds (ETFs) and other fixed income securities.
+The investments generally include common and preferred equities, U.S. Government and government agency debt securities, corporate debt securities, money market instruments including U.S. Treasury Bills, mutual funds, exchange-traded funds (ETFs) and other fixed income securities.

-The Company performs security analysis in an effort to identify primarily large to mid-capitalization securities where we believe the earnings of the issuer will be greater in the future (generally 12-24 months) than in its recent past.
-The Company utilizes internally generated research, complemented by independent third party research, to identify securities as potential investments for clients.
-The Company will consider factors such as specific company characteristics (products, management, and industry), macroeconomic conditions (interest rates, inflation) and geo-political environment (government spending, macro-economic setting), quality and liquidity of the security and industry diversification.
-In the course of their portfolio analysis, the Company may contact and/or meet with officers and/or key personnel of issuers.
+The Company performs security analysis in an effort to identify primarily large to mid-capitalization securities where we believe the earnings of the issuer will be greater in the future (generally 12-24 months) than in the recent past.
+The Company utilizes internally generated research, complemented by independent third-party research, to identify securities as potential investments for clients.
+The Company will consider factors such as specific company characteristics (products, management, industry), macroeconomic conditions (interest rates, inflation) and geo-political environment (government spending, macro-economic setting), quality and liquidity of the security and industry diversification.
+In the course of their portfolio analysis, the Company may contact and/or meet with officers or key personnel of issuers.

-ASM also provides investment advisory services with respect to certain fixed income securities that may include mortgage backed securities, money market and cash sweep investments, exchange-traded funds ("ETF") and preferred stocks.
-ETF's are securities that generally seek to replicate the performance of an index of securities.
+ASC also provides investment advisory services with respect to certain fixed income securities that typically include U.S. government obligations, corporate debentures, mortgage-backed securities, money market and cash sweep investments, exchange-traded funds ("ETF") and preferred stocks.
+ETFs are securities that generally seek to replicate the performance of an index of securities.
 ETF shares generally trade on a listed securities exchange or in the over-the-counter market.
 When investing ETFs in a client account, the client becomes a shareholder of the security and as a result bears its proportionate share of the ETF's management fee and other expenses.
 These fees are reflected in the price per share of the ETF.
-The fee and other expenses are in addition to the advisory fees paid by the client to ASM, and may reduce the account's performance.
-ASM may invest in ETFs for several reasons, including to facilitate the handling of cash flows, reduce the risk of holding a single issuer securities, and improve liquidity or to obtain a more efficient means to obtain a specific type of market exposure.
+The fee and other expenses are in addition to the advisory fees paid by the client to ASC and may reduce the account's performance.
+ASC may invest in ETFs for several reasons, including to facilitate the handling of cash flows, reduce the risk of holding a single issuer security, improve liquidity or to obtain a more efficient means to obtain a specific type of market or specific sector exposure.